Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 ## ethics

 There is work that I've done in the past that I would no longer take on today.
 My morals have changed.
-I no longer do hardcore commercial work; I will not help you sell products nobody needs.
-I do not work for banks or insurance companies; these lie at the heart off what is wrong today.
-I do not work on anything bitcoin related; not until mining and transacrions are energy efficient.
+I no longer do hardcore commercial work; I will not help sell products nobody needs.
+I will not work for (most) banks or insurance companies.
+I will not work on anything bitcoin related. <!-- Amazon, Apple, Google, Facebook, Nestle, Coca Cola, oil companies -->
 Everybody is responsible.
-You cannot be responsible for everything but you should at least try.
-Nothing is in vain when you're part of a chaotic system.
+You cannot be responsible for everything but you should at least try; nothing is in vain when you're part of a chaotic system.

 ## past